 Traders just starting out learning how to trade Bitcoin futures should test the waters with small amounts, until they get the hang of things.

-As a particularly volatile asset, Bitcoin is known to frequently experience sudden, often dramatic changes in value.
+As a particularly volatile asset, Bitcoin is known to frequently experience sudden changes in value.
 This can quickly lead to significant, or even total losses if the market moves against the trader’s position.

 The risk of losing capital is further multiplied when using leverage.
 For example, if a trader goes long on the market with 100x leverage, a price dip of just 1% will be sufficient to completely wipe out their collateral and trigger liquidation.
 Because of this, traders should use leverage sparingly, and only trade with money they are willing to lose.